 * Stocks selloff lends some support to bonds

-* But sentiment still weak on central bank worries
+* But sentiment still weak on cbank worries

-LONDON, Feb 9 (Reuters) - Core euro zone bond yields edged down on Friday as renewed selling in world stocks lent some support to safe-haven debt markets, which themselves have been bruised as investors brace for an end to easy-monetary policies by major central banks.
+LONDON, Feb 9 (Reuters) - Euro zone bond yields edged down on Friday as renewed selling in world stocks lent some support to safe-haven debt markets, which themselves have been bruised as investors brace for end to easy-monetary policies by major central banks.

-Borrowing costs in Europe and the United States rose after the Bank of England said on Thursday interest rates probably needed to rise sooner and by a bit more than it had previously thought, given a stronger global economy.
+Borrowing costs in Europe and the United States rose sharply on Thursday after the Bank of England said interest rates probably needed to rise sooner and by a bit more than it had previously thought given a stronger global economy.